alphadevking/handl/README.md

 The Handl API incorporates several security enhancements to protect against common web vulnerabilities:

-*   **API Key Authentication:** All API endpoints are protected by an API key.
+*   **API Key Authentication:** Form definition and submission API endpoints are protected by an API key.
 Clients must provide a valid `X-API-KEY` header for authentication.
+*   **JWT Authentication:** User-specific endpoints, such as generating a new API key or checking authentication status, are protected by JWT (JSON Web Token) authentication.
+Users obtain a JWT after successful Google OAuth login, which is then used for subsequent authenticated requests.
 *   **Input Sanitization:** Incoming form data is sanitized using `isomorphic-dompurify` to prevent Cross-Site Scripting (XSS) attacks, especially in email content.
 *   **Rate Limiting:** Global rate limiting is applied to prevent abuse and denial-of-service attacks, limiting requests to 10 per minute.
 *   **Security Headers:** The `helmet` middleware is integrated to set various HTTP headers that enhance the application's security posture, such as `X-Content-Type-Options`, `X-Frame-Options`, `Strict-Transport-Security`, and more.